DeyanM1/Zephyr/README.md

 ```
 ? - For using Variables
-# - For Declaring Variables, changing Types
+# - For Declaring Variables
 ```